 - Click Copy beside the Trigger field – you'll need this to configure Runscope:

 Now that you've configured xMatters, you can configure Runscope to integrate with xMatters.
 The following sections require you to log into Runscope and access the Tests settings page.

 Runscope uses webhooks to initiate the web service calls when Runscope tests run.

-Purpose: Injects an event into xMatters when a test fails.
+Purpose: Injects a signal into xMatters when a test fails.